tze088/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests for a <u>list of groups (UC6)</u>.
-2. User specifies the target group to retrieve its repository link.
+2. User enters the target group to retrieve its repository link.
 3. SC retrieves the repository link for the specified group.
 4. SC displays the repository link, copies it to the system clipboard and shows a confirmation message that the link has been copied.